 VOA Broadcasting in English to Africa

-VOA’s English to Africa Service provides multimedia news and information covering all 54 countries in Africa.
-The service reaches more than 25 million people on the radio, television, web, and social media.
-VOA programs engage audiences with information about politics, science, technology, health, business, the arts, as well as programming on sports, music and entertainment.
+VOA’s English to Africa service provides multimedia news and information covering all 54 countries in Africa.
+The service reaches more than 25 million people on radio, television, web, and social media.
+VOA programs engage audiences with information about politics, science, technology, health, business, the arts, as well as programming on sports, music, and entertainment.
 In addition, VOA’s English to Africa service is home to the South Sudan Project, which provides news and information to radio and web consumers in the world’s newest country.

-Target area: English speakers in all 54 African countries
+Target Area: English speakers in all 54 African countries

 Weekly Audience: 25 million+

-Radio Programming: 74.5 hours per week
+Radio Programming: 160 hours per week

-TV Programming: 3.5 hours per week
+TV Programming: 2.5 hours per week

-Programs and additional features available at: VOAafrica.com
+Programs and additional features available at:

 Programs and Features

-Africa News Tonight – a 30-minute news magazine features VOA correspondent reports, interviews with African officials, opposition leaders, NGOs and human rights activists, as well as stories on science and technology, environmental issues, humanitarian topics and the African diaspora (Weekdays, twice each evening at 1600 and 1800 UTC).
+Africa News Tonight – a 30-minute news magazine featuring VOA correspondent reports, interviews with African officials, opposition leaders, NGOs and human rights activists, as well as stories on science and technology, environmental issues, humanitarian topics and the African diaspora (Weekdays, twice each evening at 1600 and 1800 UTC).

-South Sudan in Focus – 30-minute program about South Sudan heard on shortwave radio throughout the country, on FM in the capital Juba and other towns, on VOA’s 24-hour FM radio station in Nairobi, and FM stations in Uganda (Weekdays at 1630 UTC).
+South Sudan in Focus – a 30-minute program about South Sudan heard on shortwave radio throughout the country, on FM in the capital Juba and other towns, on VOA’s 24-hour FM radio station in Nairobi, and FM stations in Uganda (Weekdays at 1630 UTC).

-African Music Mix - From North to South and East to West, the show draws from an archive of over 15,000 selections of African dance music (Monday-Sunday 0100-0300 UTC, and Monday-Friday 1200-1400 UTC).
+African Music Mix - From North to South and East to West, the program draws from an archive of more than 15,000 selections of African dance music (Monday-Sunday 0100-0300 UTC, and Monday-Friday 1200-1400 UTC).